Practical Guide

 — Ashley Sheleretis, after a year of Heber–SLC commutes

 You don't sit in bumper-to-bumper traffic.
 You don't crawl.
 You move, and you look at mountains while you do it.
-That said — winter is real, and it's worth being honest about what it takes.
+That said — winter is serious, and it's worth being honest about what it takes.

 Route Breakdowns